C.J. Henley C.J. Henley

 • Micro-texture and polish that mimic natural enamel

-This combination lets us create bonding that doesn’t look like bonding — it looks like your tooth.
+The result is bonding that doesn’t look like bonding — it looks like your tooth.

-Our Workflow: Built Around Your Vision
+Our Approach: Built Around Your Vision

-Bonding vs. Veneers: Honest Expectations
+Bonding vs. Veneers: Honest Guidance

 • Veneers resist staining longer

-Longevity & Maintenance
+Longevity and Maintenance

-• Avoid biting nails and hard objects
+• Avoid biting nails or hard objects

-• Maintain good hygiene
+• Maintain excellent oral hygiene

-• Schedule polishing visits as needed
+• Periodic polishing as needed

-Why Patients Choose Us for Cosmetic Bonding
+Why Patients Choose Us for Composite Bonding

 Real Before & After

-Case 1: Closing spaces and refreshing the smile
+Case 1: Closing spaces and refreshing the smile using composite bonding.

-Case 2: Improving shape and symmetry
+Case 2: Improving shape and symmetry using composite bonding.

 Case 3: Budget-friendly full-mouth rehabilitation with selective extractions, composite restorations, and a flexible partial